sergei202/okcoders-module3/week1/homework.md

 ## Day 2 - Tuesday 4/17

-Today we're going to articles to our blog site!
+Today we're going to add articles to our blog site!

 ### Article Component

-First thing we are going to do is create a component house our article data and views.
+First thing we are going to do is create a component to house our article data and views.
 I suggest calling it `ArticleList`.

 Go ahead and move the the Side Menu and Main Area from `AppComponent` to `ArticleListComponent`.